 - Although candidate applications' proof of consent is not compulsory under GDPR, candidates are now given notice of consent by Terms of Service within their survey emails where they are asked to upload digital versions of their resumés.

-- Also, recruiters can now select candidates within the prospect list to send emails as confirmations of consent if needed to.
+- Recruiters can now select candidates within the prospect list to send emails as confirmations of consent if needed.

 - Any user now can email us not only to request and re-collect provided information but also to request a complete deletion of the information on our platform.